OekoSolve-Public/SW_Development_Documentation/_docs/documentation/widget_development/widget_types.md

 First of all we will have a look at what type of widgets can even be created, every one of them has its own drawbacks and advantages and are designed for specific use cases.
 Widget type decide what kind of data we receive and what we can do with it.

-The important thing to understand tough is that all widgets can execute any arbitrary `Rest API` call, over so called `Services`, which are described in the `Basic Widget API`, `Services` section.
+The important thing to understand tough is that all widgets can execute any arbitrary `Rest API` call, over so called `Services`, mentioned in more detail [here](https://oekosolve-public.github.io/SW_Development_Documentation/docs/documentation/widget_development/basic_widget_api/#services).

 ![Widget Types](https://raw.githubusercontent.com/OekoSolve-Public/SW_Development_Documentation/main/_images/widget_types.png)